kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Defining Churn Carefully

-Churn means different things by business.
+Churn means different things by business
-Inactivity thresholds vary.
+Inactivity thresholds vary
 Definitions must match decisions

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.